crowdin/mobile-sdk-android/README.md

    On each shake event it will trigger `Crowdin.forceUpdate(this)` method.
 You can call this method from your app.
    Also, there are other public methods in `Crowdin` class.
 You can find details in `kotlin doc` files.

-9. You can trigger force upload from Crowdin while launching Splash Activity and after that open Main Activity
+9. Synchronous mode.
+You can trigger force upload from Crowdin while launching Splash Activity and after that open Main Activity
     ```kotlin
     override fun onCreate(savedInstanceState: Bundle?) {
         Crowdin.forceUpdate(this) {